Radical Pietism: Legacy

 Radical Pietism heavily influenced the development of the Methodist Churches, as well as the Moravian Church.

-Neo-Lutheranism was a Lutheran revival in reaction against pietism, and the pietistic movement in Germany declined in the 19th century.
-Radical pietism had an influence on Anglican religion, especially as practiced in the United States, due to German immigrants especially in Pennsylvania, and combined with the influenced of Presbyterianism and Puritanism eventually led to the development of the so-called Third Great Awakening and the emergence of radical Evangelicalism and Pentecostalism peculiar to Christianity in the United States as it developed during the later 19th to early 20th centuries.
+Neo-Lutheranism was a Lutheran revival in reaction against Pietism, and the Pietist movement in Germany declined in the 19th century.
+Radical Pietism had an influence on Anglicanism, especially as practiced in the United States, because of German immigrants especially to Pennsylvania and, combined with the influences of Presbyterianism and Puritanism, eventually led to the development of the so-called Third Great Awakening and the emergence of radical Evangelicalism and Pentecostalism peculiar to Christianity in the United States as it developed during the late 19th to the early 20th centuries.

-Karl Barth, who initially supported pietism, later critiqued radical pietism as creating a move towards unorthodoxy.
-John Milbank, speaking from the perspective of radical orthodoxy sees his critiques as misguided, overlooking how they were able to critique modern philosophy from a theological perspective by questioning the legitimacy of philosophy as "autonomous reason", ultimately leading to the demise of Kantianism.
-This is then seen by Milbank as the impetus for the quick rise and failure of defenses of critical reason by Fichte, Schelling, and Hegel.
-All this is seen as culminating in the especially radical pietism in Kierkegaard, especially in his critique of Hegel.
-Further, he sees the theological content of radical pietism as forcing post Kantian idealisms to remain somewhat theological and characterizing certain central elements of modern philosophy, including "the priority of existence over thought; the primacy of language; the 'ecstatic' character of time; the historicity of reason; the dialogical principle; the suspension of the ethical; and the ontological difference."
+Karl Barth, who initially supported Pietism, later criticized radical Pietism as creating a move towards unorthodoxy.

+John Milbank, speaking from the perspective of radical orthodoxy, sees his criticism as misguided by overlooking how the radical Pietists criticized modern philosophy from a theological perspective by questioning the legitimacy of philosophy as "autonomous reason," which ultimately led to the demise of Kantianism.
+That was later seen by Milbank as the impetus for the quick rise and failure of the defenses of critical reason by Fichte, Schelling, and Hegel.
+All of that is seen as culminating in the especially radical pietism in Kierkegaard, especially in his criticism of Hegel.
+Further, he saw the theological content of radical Pietism as forcing post-Kantian idealisms to remain somewhat theological and characterizing certain central elements of modern philosophy, including "the priority of existence over thought; the primacy of language; the 'ecstatic' character of time; the historicity of reason; the dialogical principle; the suspension of the ethical; and the ontological difference."